Sun Square Moon: Understanding the Tension at the Heart of You

 Because you're never fully comfortable resting in either your solar (conscious) or lunar (emotional) nature, you're always slightly dissatisfied — and that dissatisfaction drives you.
 People with this aspect tend to accomplish more than those who feel settled, precisely because they're always searching for a synthesis that resolves the tension.

 Over time, the work of Sun square Moon produces genuine psychological integration.
 You develop a nuanced understanding of yourself — your patterns, your needs, your contradictions — that people with easier aspects sometimes never develop at all.
+The best Sun square Moon people are the ones who have stopped fighting the tension and started using it as fuel.

 Sun Square Moon in Relationships